-- A: The government filing fee for those who have TPS and are re-registering is $85 (for biometrics), and an additional $380 for those who wish to receive work authorization.
-The government filing fee for first-time TPS applicants is $515 for individuals ages 14-65 who wish to receive work authorization.
-The fee is $50 for children (ages 0 - 13); $135 for adults over 65; and $135 for applicants who do not wish to receive work authorization.
+- A: The government filing fee for those who are re-registering is $85 (for biometrics).
+There is no re-registration fee for individuals younger than 14.
+An additional $410 fee applies for those who wish to receive work authorization.
 Payments must be made by check or money order payable to the "U.S. Department of Homeland Security."
 If you cannot afford the costs associated with filing, you may be eligible for a fee waiver by USCIS.

 - Q: Is it possible to file electronically?

-- A: No, you cannot electronically file your application when re-registering or applying for initial registration for Syria TPS.
+- A: No, you cannot electronically file your application when re-registering for Syria TPS.
 You must mail your application to the mailing address indicated in the USCIS instructions.
-USCIS has indicated that they are working on transitioning to an electronic process in 2017.

 - Q: How long will it take for my TPS application to be decided?

 - A: Your application for work authorization should be decided within 90 days of filing.
-However, the processing times for the TPS applications are yet to be seen and will depend on the current USCIS backlog.
-We have seen Syria TPS applications decided from anywhere between 3 months to one year.
+However, the processing times for the TPS applications vary and will depend on the current USCIS backlog.
+We have seen Syria TPS re-registrations decided from anywhere between 1 month to one year.